On Higher Graph Manifolds: Introduction

 \begin{Corollary} Let $M$ be a compact higher graph manifold without pure pieces.
 Then the Yamabe invariant of $M$ equals 0. \end{Corollary}

 The proofs of all of the results are found in the following section.

-{\bf Acknowledgements:} PSS thanks support from PAPIIT, Universidad Nacional Aut\'onoma de M\'exico, and from the CNRS in France.
+{\bf Acknowledgements:} PSS thanks support from PAPIIT, Universidad Nacional Aut\'onoma de M\'exico, from the CNRS in France and also LAISLA (CNRS-CONACyT joint project).
 We benefited from UNAM's international academic exchange programme for a visit to Mexico City by the first author and to Bloomington by the second author.
-We warmly thank the Laboratoire Jean Leray in Nantes for their gracious hospitality during the final writing stages.
+We warmly thank the Laboratoire Jean Leray in Nantes for their gracious hospitality during the final writing stages, and in particular Gilles Carron for comments on a previous version.